galaxyproject/galaxy-cloudman-playbook/README.md

 under `image-builder` host group in the `builders` file.
 Also set the path to your private ssh key for the `ansible_ssh_private_key_file` variable.
 This option also requires you to edit `image.yml` file to set `hosts` line to `image-builder` while commenting out `connection: local` line.
-Finally, run the role with
+Run the role with:

-    ansible-playbook -i inventory/builders image.yml --extra-vars vnc_password=<choose a password> --extra-vars psql_galaxyftp_password=<a_different_password> --extra-vars cleanup=yes
+    ansible-playbook -i inventory/builders image.yml --extra-vars vnc_password=<choose a password> --extra-vars psql_galaxyftp_password=<a_different_password> [--extra-vars cleanup=yes]

+On average, the build time takes 30 minutes.
+The `cleanup` var should not be set for AWS instances (see the next paragraph).

+For AWS, to enable [enhanced networking](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking.html), it is necessary to stop the instance and modify its attribute with the following command.
+This step must be run using the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html).

+    aws ec2 modify-instance-attribute --instance-id <instance-id> --sriov-net-support simple

+Start the instance, update the IP address in the `builders` file, and run the following command:

+    ansible-playbook -i inventory/builders image.yml --extra-vars only_cleanup=yes

-On average, the build time takes about an hour. *Note that after the playbook has run to completion, you will no longer be able to ssh into the instance!* If you still need to ssh, set `--extra-vars cleanup=no` in the above command.
+*Note that after this step, you will no longer be able to ssh into the instance!*
-Before creating the image, however, you must rerun the entire playbook with that flag set or run it with `--extra-vars only_cleanup=yes` to run the cleanup tasks only.
 After the build process completes, create a machine image using the API or the cloud dashboard.
+The size of the image root file system should be set to 50GB.

 ### Customizing
 A configuration file exposing adjustable options is available under